 - Reneging on their approval of borrower’s application

 They also do a poor job of addressing these complaints, which indicates a poor customer service system.
-The BBB rates them an F for their lack of responsiveness, which is just as bad a grade as it was in elementary school.
+The BBB rates them an F for their lack of responsiveness.

 Googling “Arrowhead Advance reviews” also turns up a hit on the Dirty Scam website, which is obviously not a good sign.
 The profile doesn’t have too many reviews, but they’re universally negative.
 All of them contain complaints about the unreasonable interest rates on the lender’s products.